 Turning pain into purpose

-The following weeks were filled with fear and uncertainty.
-Surgery came quickly, and recovery was slower than I wanted it to be.
-But throughout it all, I found one thing that helped me escape: building LEGO sets.
+The weeks that followed were filled with fear and uncertainty.
+Surgery happened quickly, and recovery was slower than I expected.
+During that time, I found something small that helped me get through the days.
+I started building LEGO sets.

-My co-founder, Hannah, shares a similar story.
-Her dad passed away from testicular cancer in his 40s, and during his treatment, building LEGO sets helped him find moments of calm and connection with his family.
-Together, we wanted to take those shared experiences and turn them into something meaningful — a way to bring light into dark times and remind kids that they’re not alone.
+Hannah, our co social media chair, shares a similar connection to this mission.
+Her dad passed away from testicular cancer in his 40s.
+During his treatment, building LEGO sets helped him find moments of calm and connection with his family.
+Together, we wanted to turn our shared experiences into something meaningful for others.

-Since our first donation at MemorialCare Miller Children’s and Women’s Hospital Long Beach, we’ve continued to grow, delivering LEGO sets to more hospitals and sharing stories that raise awareness about cancer and the importance of early detection.
+Since our first donation at MemorialCare Miller Children’s and Women’s Hospital Long Beach, Bricks for Change has continued to grow.
+We have delivered LEGO sets to more hospitals and shared stories to raise awareness about cancer and the importance of early detection.

-Looking back, my cancer diagnosis changed my life — but it also gave me purpose.
-What started as a way to heal became a mission to help others do the same.
+Looking back, my cancer diagnosis changed my life, but it also gave me purpose.
+What began as a way to cope became a mission to help others through some of their hardest moments.

-Every LEGO set we give represents a piece of hope, a spark of imagination, and a reminder that even when life breaks apart, you can always rebuild.
+Every LEGO set we donate represents hope, creativity, and a reminder that even when life breaks apart, you can rebuild.

 - Cristian Alvizo